Monday, April 13, 2026

 First: Our Teeth-dazzle them with brilliance.
 Our teeth tend to discolor due to the many cups of coffee we enjoyed drinking for many decades and those who are also taking tobacco.
 That causes our white tooth to turn its color off-white and stain, and when we smile it will dismay our facial looks.
 To encounter this problem, the best remedy is to go to the dentist for a piece of advice and check our teeth for any possibility to restore their whitening look.
 And restore our young-looking facial expressions when we smile.

 Second: Use moisturizer.
 Applying moisturizer if we notice our facial skin, our hands, and some parts of our body look lackluster and dull.
 Around the eye, we have to be vigilant to check if wrinkles appear.
 We should be mindful to apply moisturizer to eliminate it.
-It is also important to apply moisturizer in your hands to remain soft, both men and women have to do it.
+It is also important to apply moisturizer to your hands to remain soft; both men and women have to do it.

 By following and applying the method mentioned above you will get the benefits of looking young for years.